LiquidAI-project/supervisor-rust-port/README.md

 Rust version of the existing wasmiot supervisor (found in https://github.com/LiquidAI-project/wasmiot-supervisor)

-Currently in testing phase.
-Works for simple setups.
-Full functionality requires a 64bit device, but limited version (missing wasmtime_wasi) can be compiled for 32bit armv6 architectures as well by enabling the "armv6" feature flag.
+Full functionality requires a 64bit device, but limited version (missing wasmtime_wasi) can (in future, currently broken) be compiled for 32bit armv6 architectures as well by enabling the "armv6" feature flag.

+Can also be ran in a docker container.
+When doing that, the container should be rebuilt every time with `--force-recreate` flag to avoid some issues with avahi-daemon.

 ## Cross compilation
 For compiling to armv6 architecture, enable the feature `armv6`.
 This feature enables cross-compiling for devices with armv6 architecture, such as Raspberry Pi 1 and Zero.
 Enabled by adding ```--no-default-features --features=armv6``` at the end when running or compiling with cargo/cross.